Yakagi17/Crash_Course_ML_UII/README.md

 # Crash Couse Machine Learning UII >< Machine Learning ID (2020)

+Note :

-Note : I just download and upload it to github for learning purpose. if there any mistake or complaint about this material, please PM me
+* I just download and upload it to github for learning purpose. if there any mistake or complaint about this material, please PM me
+* Some Day folders are empty coz i only attend on Day 6,7, and 9 (the committee of this progam didn't upload the files.)

-Email pembicara:
+Speaker's Email :
 - hatta.fudholi@uii.ac.id
 - ridho.rahmadi@uii.ac.id
 - syarif@uii.ac.id